• Connect with us

 Giann Liguid

 Aug.
-20, 2025 10:16AM PST
+20, 2025 06:25AM PST

-Wooden gavel and sound block with law books on reflective surface.
+Wooden gavel and block with law books on reflective surface.

 Stock Studio 4477 / Adobe Stock

-Morocco has appointed its arbitrator in its ongoing legal battle with British miner Emmerson (LSE:EML,OTC Pink:EMMRF) under the International Center for Settlement of Investment Disputes (ICSID) in relation to the halted Khemisset potash project.
+Morocco has appointed an arbitrator in its ongoing legal battle with Emmerson (LSE:EML,OTC Pink:EMMRF) under the International Center for Settlement of Investment Disputes (ICSID).

-The ICSID confirmed on August 15 that Morocco nominated Professor Zachary Douglas KC, an international law scholar with Australian and Swiss nationality, as its representative on the tribunal.
+ICSID confirmed on August 15 that Morocco has nominated Professor Zachary Douglas, KC, an international law scholar with Australian and Swiss nationality, as its representative on the tribunal.

-Meanwhile, Emmerson had earlier selected Stanimir A. Alexandrov, a Bulgarian national and veteran of investor-state disputes, whose appointment was registered on August 5.
+British miner Emmerson previously selected Stanimir A. Alexandrov, a Bulgarian national and veteran of investor-state disputes, whose appointment was registered on August 5.

 At the heart of the dispute is Emmerson’s Khemisset potash project, located about 90 kilometers northeast of Rabat.

-Emmerson promoted the project as one of the lowest-capital-cost developments globally and a potential anchor for Morocco in the international fertilizer market.
+Emmerson promoted the Khemisset project as one of the lowest-capital-cost developments globally and a potential anchor for Morocco in the international fertilizer market.

-However, this vision unraveled when the Regional Unified Investment Commission (CRUI) issued an unfavorable environmental and social impact assessment.
-The commission concluded that the project’s projected water consumption could not be reconciled with local resources, effectively halting the development.
+However, this vision unraveled when the Regional Unified Investment Commission issued an unfavorable recommendation on its environmental and social impact assessment in October 2024.

-Emmerson called the rejection an unlawful interference with its rights under the 1990 Morocco–United Kingdom bilateral investment treaty, which came into force in 2002.
+The commission concluded that the project’s expected water consumption could not be reconciled with local resources, effectively halting the development.
+Emmerson called the rejection an unlawful interference with its rights under the 1990 Morocco-UK bilateral investment treaty, which came into force in 2002.

 The miner is now seeking compensation it values at US$2.2 billion — equivalent to the project’s assessed worth.

 Morocco, for its part, has appointed prominent attorney Hicham Naciri as its counsel.
-With both parties’ nominees now in place, the three-member tribunal requires only a jointly accepted president before hearings can begin.
+With both parties’ nominees now in place, the three member tribunal requires only a jointly accepted president before hearings can begin.

 Don’t forget to follow us @INN_Resource for real-time news updates!